SAP-samples/abap-cheat-sheets/21_XML_JSON.md

 "conv_string: <TXT>ABAP</TXT>

 "As an alternative, you can use methods of the XCO library.
 More methods are available "in this context.
-Check the CTRL + Space after '->' "string -> xstring
+Check the options when choosing CTRL + Space after '->' "string -> xstring
 DATA(conv_xstring_xco) = xco_cp=>string( xml_string
   )->as_xstring( xco_cp_character=>code_page->utf_8